-The Port Glasgow Community Campus, which is home to three separate schools, is the first of its kind in Scotland.
+The Port Glasgow Community Campus, which is home to four separate schools and nursery groups is the first of its kind in Scotland.
 The schools are linked through a shared ‘agora’, or social hub, but have their own separate entrances, foyers and teaching areas.
-Naturally, this has resulted in a very large combined roof area so an effective rainwater management system was essential.
+Naturally, this has resulted in a very large and combined roof area, so an effective rainwater management system was essential.

 Client – Inverclyde Council

 Installer – Lakesmere Glasgow